SisterBreCall/FamilySearch-Auth/README.md

 - Includes callback.html and index.html
 - Gets authentication code, access token, id token, and information on current user.
 - Decodes JWT id token
-- Gets 4 generations of ancestors for current user and create individual entities for each ancestor.
+- Gets 4 generations of ancestors for current user and creates individual entities for each ancestor.

 # How To Setup Project with FamilySearch API Key